3 Sources

 Copy Link

-Sword Health, an AI-powered digital health startup, secures $40 million in funding at a $4 billion valuation, delays IPO plans, and launches 'Mind', an AI-driven mental health service.
+Sword Health, an AI-powered digital health startup, secures $40 million in funding at a $4 billion valuation.
+The company introduces 'Mind', an AI-driven mental health service, and delays IPO plans to focus on expanding its care verticals.

-Sword Health, an AI-powered digital health startup, has successfully raised $40 million in a funding round led by returning investor General Catalyst.
-This latest investment values the company at $4 billion, marking a significant 33% increase from its $3 billion valuation just a year ago 1.
-The funding round also saw participation from Khosla Ventures, Comcast Ventures, and other firms, bringing Sword Health's total funding to $380 million 12.
+Sword Health, an AI-powered digital health startup, has successfully raised $40 million in a recent funding round led by returning investor General Catalyst.
+This latest investment values the company at $4 billion, marking a significant 33% increase from its $3 billion valuation just a year ago 12.
+The funding round also saw participation from other notable investors, including Khosla Ventures, Comcast Ventures, Lince Capital, Oxy Capital, Armilar, Indico Capital, and Shilling 1.

-In a strategic move to diversify its services, Sword Health is introducing 'Mind', an innovative mental health care solution.
-Mind combines artificial intelligence, hardware, and human mental health professionals to treat patients with mild depression and anxiety 2.
-The service aims to provide continuous care, moving beyond the traditional model of sporadic, hour-long appointments.
+In a strategic move to broaden its healthcare offerings, Sword Health has announced its expansion into mental health services with the introduction of 'Mind' 2.
+This new platform combines artificial intelligence, hardware, and human mental health professionals to treat patients with mild depression and anxiety.
+Mind aims to revolutionize mental health care delivery by providing users with 24/7 access to support, moving beyond the traditional model of sporadic, hour-long appointments 23.

 Source: CNBC

-Despite the company's strong financial position, with a reported $240 million annual revenue run rate, Sword Health is reconsidering its initial public offering (IPO) timeline 1.
-Bento, who previously hinted at a possible 2025 listing, now envisions a much later IPO:
+Despite the company's strong financial position, with a reported $240 million annual revenue run rate, Sword Health has decided to postpone its initial public offering (IPO) plans 1.
+Bento, who previously considered a 2025 listing, now aims for a potential IPO around 2028.
+This decision stems from his desire to establish "proof points at scale in many different care verticals" before going public 1.

 Source: TechCrunch